 - (i) This rule deals with matters which specifically affect legal aid practitioners.
 It should not be read in isolation from the remainder of the rules which apply to everyone, including legal aid practitioners. - (ii) In cases carried out under public funding certificates, firms can apply for advance payments ("Payments on Account" under the Standard Civil Contract).
-The Legal Services Commission has agreed that these payments may be placed in office account. - (iii) Rule 21(1)(b) deals with the specific problems of legal aid practitioners by allowing a mixed or indeterminate payment of costs (or even a payment consisting entirely of unpaid professional disbursements) to be paid into an office account, which for the purpose of rule 21(1)(b) must be an account at a bank or building society.
-However, it is always open to you to comply with rule 19(1)(a) to (c), which are the options for everyone for the receipt of costs.
-For regular payments, see notes (viii) (x) below. - (iv) Firms are required by the Legal Services Commission to report promptly to the Commission on receipt of costs from a third party.
-It is advisable to keep a copy of the report on the file as proof of compliance with the Commission's requirements, as well as to demonstrate compliance with the rule.
+The Legal Aid Agency has agreed that these payments may be placed in office account.

-- (v) [deleted] - (vi) [deleted] - (vii) [deleted] - (viii) Rule 21(2)(c) permits a firm, which is required to transfer an amount to cover unpaid professional disbursements into a client account, to make the transfer from its own resources if the regular payments are insufficient. - (ix) The 28 day time limit for paying, or transferring an amount to a client account for, unpaid professional disbursements is for the purposes of these rules only.
-An earlier deadline may be imposed by contract with the Commission or with counsel, agents or experts.
-On the other hand, you may have agreed to pay later than 28 days from the submission of the report notifying completion of a matter, in which case rule 21(2)(c) will require a transfer of the appropriate amount to a client account (but not payment) within 28 days. - (x) For the appropriate accounting records for regular payments, see rule 32(4C).
+- (iii) Rule 19.1(b) deals with the specific problems of legal aid practitioners by allowing a mixed or indeterminate payment of costs (or even a payment consisting entirely of unpaid professional disbursements) to be paid into an office account, which for the purpose of rule 19.1(b) must be an account at a bank or building society.
+However, it is always open to you to comply with rule 17.1(a) to (c), which are the options for everyone for the receipt of costs.
+For regular payments, see guidance notes (v)-(vii) below. - (iv) Firms are required by the Legal Aid Agency to report promptly to the Legal Aid Agency on receipt of costs from a third party.
+It is advisable to keep a copy of the report on the file as proof of compliance with the Legal Aid Agency's requirements, as well as to demonstrate compliance with the rule. - Rule 19.2(c) permits a firm, which is required to transfer an amount to cover unpaid professional disbursements into a client account, to make the transfer from its own resources if the regular payments are insufficient. - (vi) The 28 day time limit for paying, or transferring an amount to a client account for, unpaid professional disbursements is for the purposes of these rules only.
+An earlier deadline may be imposed by contract with the Legal Aid Agency or with counsel, agents or experts.
+On the other hand, you may have agreed to pay later than 28 days from the submission of the report notifying completion of a matter, in which case rule 19.2(c) will require a transfer of the appropriate amount to a client account (but not payment) within 28 days. - (vii) For the appropriate accounting records for regular payments, see rule 29.7.

-Rule 22 - Withdrawals from a client account
+Rule 20:Withdrawals from a client account

-- (1) Client money may only be withdrawn from a client account when it is: - (a) properly required for a payment to or on behalf of the client (or other person on whose behalf the money is being held); - (aa) properly required for a payment in the execution of a particular trust, including the purchase of an investment (other than money) in accordance with the trustee's powers; - (b) properly required for payment of a disbursement on behalf of the client or trust: - (c) properly required in full or partial reimbursement of money spent by you on behalf of the client or trust; - (d) transferred to another client account, - (e) withdrawn on the client's instructions, provided the instructions are for the client's convenience and are given in writing, or are given by other means and confirmed by you to the client in writing; - (ea) transferred to an account other than a client account (such as an account outside England and Wales), or retained in cash, by a trustee in the proper performance of his or her duties; - (f) a refund to you of an advance no longer required to fund a payment on behalf of a client or trust (see rule 15(2)(b)); - (g) money which has been paid into the account in breach of the rules (for example, money paid into the wrong separate designated client account) - see paragraph (4) below;
+- 20.1 Client money may only be withdrawn from a client account when it is: - properly required for a payment to or on behalf of the client (or other person on whose behalf the money is being held); - (b) properly required for a payment in the execution of a particular trust, including the purchase of an investment (other than money) in accordance with the trustee's powers; - (c) properly required for payment of a disbursement on behalf of the client or trust; - (d) properly required in full or partial reimbursement of money spent by you on behalf of the client or trust; - (e) transferred to another client account;